RIPsilon/418-Final-Project/Project Proposal/README.md

 Rating - average rating, which is determined by GameFAQs users.
 The scale is out of 5.
 Numbers of owners rated - number of GameFAQs users who claim to own the game and also gave said game a rating.
 Difficulty - the difficulty of the game which is determined by a popular vote.
 The difficulty ratings are "Easy", "Easy-Just Right", "Just Right", "Just Right-Tough", "Tough", "Tough-Unforgiving" and "Unforgiving".
-Percentage of difficulty ratings - obvious.
+Percentage of difficulty ratings - percentage of votes that rated the game the listed difficulty.
 Game length - average game length, which is determined by GameFAQs users.
 The unit is in hours.
 Votes for game length - number of GameFAQs users who gave how long it took for them to beat the game.
 Number of users who completed the game - obvious.